Festival d'été de Québec

+The Festival d'été de Québec (Quebec City Summer Festival from French), also known as the FEQ, is a major outdoor music festival held annually in downtown Quebec City, Quebec.
+Founded in 1968, the 11-day festival takes place every year in mid-July, and is the second-largest music festival in Canada by its attendance numbers.
+Its main stage has a capacity for up to 100,000 people, and is the largest outdoor stage in Canada.
+The FEQ's programming includes many international stars and emerging artists from around the globe.

 History

-The FEQ Music Festival has been taking place annually since 1968.
+The FEQ has been taking place annually since 1968.
 The first editions were organized by a group of businesspersons and artists of Quebec City in order to show the artistic, economic, and tourist potential of the region.
-During the 1970s and 1980s, the festival specialized in musicians from the Francophonie and world music.
+During the 1970s and 1980s, the festival specialized in musicians from the francophones and world music.

-The festival grew substantially during the last decade after its decision to diversify its music offering and go after international headliners from genres across the board, including rock music, pop music, punk, hip hop, electronic dance music and world music.
+The festival grew substantially during the last few decades after its decision to diversify its music offering and go after international headliners from genres across the board, including country, EDM, hip-hop, jazz, pop, and rock artists.

-The festival reached the million spectators mark for the first time in 2007 and sold-out passes for the first time in 2010.
+The festival reached the million spectators mark for the first time in 2007 and has sold out for the first time in 2010.

 Since February 2022, the organization behind Festival d’été de Québec is named BLEUFEU.